K-State graduation year: 2005

 What do you enjoy most about your job?

 I get to go inside many different types of businesses and see how they operate and produce their products.
 From visiting industrial products, food production plants, sports stadiums, automotive assembly plants, and military bases, I feel like I have been able to see the inner workings of places that not too many people get to see.
+I have been fortunate to get to work very closely with K-State on remodeling throughout campus.
+I really like getting to spend time working in my alma mater on improving for future generations.
+I am currently working on the Memorial Stadium renovation which has been fun and challenging to work with such a historic structure.
+A few years ago I got to work on the Kauffman Stadium renovation and that was a fun experience as well.
 I also really like meeting new people and learning about their jobs.
+I really like seeing many unique and interesting jobs that I never knew existed.
+Learning about my customer's jobs and how their business' operate is not only fun and interesting on a personal level but it really helps me to build relationships as well.

 What are the most challenging aspects of your job?